Marketing and Development Director

-Partnership with Missoula Food Bank in distribution of food in Missoula and also teaching classes for the clients of the Missoula Food Bank.
+Partnership with Missoula Food Bank in the distribution of food in Missoula and also teaching classes for the clients of the Missoula Food Bank.

 Big Sky Culinary Institute is currently working to develop a Food Security Program to include Food Processing.
 BSCI is working to solve the hunger problems on a local level and hope to spread this throughout the state and Northwest.